Brought to you by Fuse WA

 John H. Chun is running to retain Judge Position 1 on the Court of Appeals, Division 1, District 1.
 He was appointed to this seat in 2018 by Governor Inslee and was previously a King County Superior Court Judge as well as a private practice attorney and federal law clerk.
 Chun specializes in criminal, complex civil, and family law cases.
 He is endorsed by all of the Washington State Supreme Court Justices and many other judges around Washington.
 Chun is running unopposed and deserves your vote for the Court of Appeals, Division 1, District 1, Judge Position 1.

 Judge Lori K. Smith is running to retain Position 2 on the Court of Appeals, Division 1, District 1.
 She was appointed to this seat by Governor Inslee in 2018 and previously served on the King County Superior Court as a Family Law Court Commissioner and as a Deputy Prosecuting Attorney.
-Smith serves on the Minority and Justice Commission as well as co-chairing the Tribal and State Court Consortium.
+Smith serves on the Minority and Justice Commission and co-chairs the Tribal and State Court Consortium.
 She often mentors young people and over her career has worked to increase access to justice and eliminate bias in the judicial system.
 Smith is running unopposed and deserves your vote for the Court of Appeals, Division 1, District 1, Position 2.

 Incumbent Lisa Herbold was first elected to the Seattle City Council in 2015 on a platform of affordable housing, paid sick leave, and raising the minimum wage.
 While on the council, Herbold has passed a slate of reforms, including an anti-discrimination law to protect tenants and a police observer's bill of rights.
 In the face of a recent spike of hate crimes, Herbold has introduced legislation to increase the penalties for people who commit hate crimes.
 If re-elected, Herbold will continue working to expand community access to healthy food, support a wage transparency law for companies that have public works contracts with the city, and expand affordable housing.